-Having a chronic health condition: Diseases of the lungs, liver, kidneys, heart, nerves, arteries or veins can lead to erectile dysfunction, so can endocrine system (define as pop up) disorders, particularly diabetes.
-The accumulation of deposits (plaques) in your arteries (atherosclerosis) also can prevent adequate blood from entering your penis.
-And in some men, erectile dysfunction may be caused by low levels of testosterone (male hypogonadism).
+Having a chronic health condition: Diseases of the lungs, liver, kidneys, heart, nerves, arteries or veins can lead to erectile dysfunction, so can endocrine system (defined as pop up) disorders, particularly diabetes.
+The accumulation of deposits (plaques) in your arteries (atherosclerosis) can also prevent adequate blood from entering your penis.
+And in some men, erectile dysfunction may be caused bylow levels of testosterone (male hypogonadism).

 Taking certain medications: A wide range of drugs including antidepressants, antihistamines and medications to treat high blood pressure, pain and prostate cancer can cause erectile dysfunction by interfering with nerve impulses or blood flow to the penis.
 Tranquilizers and sleeping aids also can pose a problem.

 Certain surgeries or injuries: Damage to the nerves that control erections can cause erectile dysfunction.
 This damage can occur if you injure your pelvic area or spinal cord.
 Surgery to treat bladder, rectal or prostate cancer can increase your risk of erectile dysfunction.